bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 Graphs
 ======

-Bugzilla can draw graphs of bug dependency relationships, using a tool called :file:`dot` (from the `GraphViz project <http://graphviz.org/>`_) or a web service called Web Dot.
+Bugzilla can draw graphs of bug-dependency relationships, using a tool called :file:`dot` (from the `GraphViz project <http://graphviz.org/>`_) or a web service called Web Dot.
 This page allows you to set the location of the binary or service.
 If no Web Dot server or binary is specified, then dependency